chiliz-chain/v2/README.md

 Native Token
 ------------

-CHZ being the native token of CCv2 it will run on Chiliz Chain 2.0 the same way ETH runs on Ethereum.
+CHZ being the native token of Chiliz Chain it will run on Chiliz Chain the same way ETH runs on Ethereum.
 This means, CHZ will be used to:

 1.  pay gas to deploy or invoke Smart Contract

-2.  perform cross-chain operations, such as transfer token assets across Chiliz Chain 2.0 and Ethereum
+2.  perform cross-chain operations, such as transfer token assets across Chiliz Chain and Ethereum

 3.  secure the network by staking/delegate it